 Definition 1.
-A class of graphs \mathcal{G} has effective capacity $f, f : \mathcal{G} \to \mathbb{N}$, if: for any standard Turing machine M, there is a graph Turing machine M' which, for any G in \mathcal{G} , and any vertex v_0 of G, $M'(G, v_0)$ simulates M running on an initially blank tape with f(G) tape cells.
+A class of graphs \mathcal{G} has effective capacity f(G) if there is a function f such that for any standard Turing machine M, there is a graph Turing machine M' where for any G in G, and any vertex v_0 of G, $M'(G, v_0)$ simulates M running on an initially blank tape with f(G) tape cells.

 Note that because we have not specified alphabet sizes, effective capacity is defined only up to constants.
 Furthermore, any particular construction can only demonstrate a lower bound on effective capacity.
-For example, we show in Section 6.1 that the class of all graphs has effective capacity $\Omega(\log n)$, where n is the number of nodes in the graph.
-The reason for this is that we can use the nodes in the graph as a unary counter, and then use a standard construction [13] to simulate a $\log(n)$ -space Turing machine.
+For example, we can show that the class of all graphs has effective capacity $\Omega(\log n)$, where n is the number of nodes in the graph.
+The reason for this is we can use the nodes in the graph as a unary counter, then use a standard construction [14] to simulate a $\log(n)$ -space Turing machine.
 However, this does not exclude the possibility that some subclass of the class of all graphs has higher effective capacity, or that there might be a construction that obtains $\Omega(\log n)$ space on general graphs while doing better on some specific graphs.

 An example of a class of graphs with high effective capacity are paths.
 The essential idea is that we can use a path directly to simulate a standard Turing machine tape, with each node in the path representing one cell in the tape.
 A minor complication is that a standard Turing machine can tell its left from its right while a graph Turing machine can only do so if the neighbors of the current cell have different labels.
-But we can handle this by adding an extra field in each node that holds repeating values $\{0, 1, 2\}$ (this is the slope mechanism from [3]), with the left neighbor of a node with value x being the one with (x - 1) mod 3 and the right being the one with (x + 1) mod 3.
+But we can handle this by adding an extra field in each node that holds repeating values $\{0,1,2\}$ (this is the slope mechanism from [11]), with the left neighbor of a node with value x being the one with (x-1) mod 3 and the right being the one with (x+1) mod 3.
 This extra information triples the size of the alphabet, but that is permitted by the definition.